Zika virus: Blood transfusion

 As of April 2016, two cases of Zika transmission through blood transfusions have been reported globally, both from Brazil, after which the US Food and Drug Administration (FDA) recommended screening blood donors and deferring high-risk donors for 4 weeks.
 A potential risk had been suspected based on a blood-donor screening study during the French Polynesian Zika outbreak, in which 2.8% (42) of donors from November 2013 and February 2014 tested positive for Zika RNA and were all asymptomatic at the time of blood donation.
 Eleven of the positive donors reported symptoms of Zika fever after their donation, but only three of 34 samples grew in culture.

 Pathogenesis

 Zika virus replicates in the mosquito's midgut epithelial cells and then its salivary gland cells.
 After 5–10 days, the virus can be found in the mosquito's saliva.
 If the mosquito's saliva is inoculated into human skin, the virus can infect epidermal keratinocytes, skin fibroblasts in the skin and the Langerhans cells.
 The pathogenesis of the virus is hypothesized to continue with a spread to lymph nodes and the bloodstream.
 Flaviviruses replicate in the cytoplasm, but Zika antigens have been found in infected cell nuclei.

-The viral protein numbered NS4A can lead to small head size (microcephaly) because it disrupts brain growth by hijacking a pathway which regulates growth of new neurons.
-In fruit flies, both NS4A and the neighboring NS4B restrict eye growth.
+The viral protein numbered NS4A may lead to small head size (microcephaly) because it disrupts brain growth by hijacking a pathway which regulates growth of new neurons.
+Specifically, Link et al. reported in 2019 that NS4A disrupted the asymmetric division of neuronal precursors by the third larval instar in Drosophila fruit flies, and that these defects could be suppressed by heterologous expression of human ANKLE2, which NS4A interacts with, or by reducing expression of the VRK1 homologue Bällchen or the LLGL1 homologue lethal (2) giant larvae.
+Additionally, in fruit flies, both NS4A and the neighboring NS4B restrict eye growth.